liferay/lexicon-site/src/pages/docs/patterns/actionsDefinition.md

 #### Delete

 The action of deleting an element or a set of elements implies that it is not possible to recover them from anywhere and they will disappear forever.
-As this is a strong action, you must trigger the user with a confimation message, always native and not styled by Lexicon.
+As this is a strong action, you must trigger the user with a confirmation message, always native and not styled by Lexicon.

 The icon to use for this action is:
 ![delete or times icon](../../../images/delete.png)